 - Local regulations in some areas necessitate the use of luffing-jib cranes installation.
-For example, cranes cannot fly over surrounding spaces while operating on a Jobsite in London.
-Luffing jib crane installation are in high demand because they can lift the jib from horizontal to complete vertical position.
+For example, cranes cannot fly over surrounding spaces while operating on a job site in London.
+Luffing jib crane installations are in high demand because they can lift the jib from a horizontal to a completely vertical position.

 How does a level luffing crane work?